 Since 1998, the L’Oréal Corporate Foundation and UNESCO have been committed to increase the number of women working in scientific research.
 150 years after Marie Curie’s birth, only 28%* of researchers are women and only 3% of Scientific Nobel Prizes are awarded to them.
 That is why, for the past 19 years, the L’Oréal-UNESCO For Women in Science programme has worked to honour and accompany women researchers at key moments in their careers.
 Since the programme began, it has supported more than 2,700 young women from 115 countries and celebrated 97 Laureates, at the peak of their careers, including professors Elizabeth H. Blackburn and Ada Yonath, who went on to win a Nobel Prize.

-who will have the power to change the world
+That have the power to change the world

 DR LORINA NACI

 L’Oréal-UNESCO National Fellowship - Canada

 Brain and Mind Institute at the University of Western Ontario

 IN A COMA: IS THE PATIENT CONSCIOUS OR UNCONSCIOUS?